 Least privilege is intended to prevent “over-privileged access” by users, applications, or services and help reduce the risk of exploitation should user credentials be compromised by an outside attacker or malicious insider.
 Thus, users are granted only enough authority for an entity to complete a specific task or job.
 The least privilege model can also help curtail costs and increase efficiency.

 Least privilege is your best defense against third-party data breaches

-In the past few years, bad actors and cybercriminals have been focusing on compromising privileged accounts associated with access by third-party vendors.
+Bad actors and cybercriminals focus on compromising privileged accounts associated with access by third-party vendors.
 Instead of just targeting one enterprise, cybercriminals are paying more attention to vendors that have multiple clients such as cloud services, and payment platforms.

-In the highly publicized hack known as Sunburst, nine government agencies and 100 private sector companies have been breached in one of the most sophisticated and well-planned operations that involved injecting a malicious implant into the Orion Software Platform with the goal of compromising its customers.
-Evidence now points to compromised user credentials as the entry point for nation-state cybercriminals to exploit this breach.
+Sunburst - In the highly publicized hack known as Sunburst, nine government agencies and 100 private sector companies were breached in one of the most sophisticated and well-planned operations that involved injecting a malicious implant into the Orion Software Platform with the goal of compromising its customers.
+Evidence points to compromised user credentials as the entry point for nation-state cybercriminals to exploit this breach.

 The breach resulted in AMCA losing its largest clients, numerous class action lawsuits, and huge penalties for noncompliance with HIPAA regulations.
 AMCA eventually filed for bankruptcy while its clients suffered damage to their reputations as well as their bottom line.